LukyNo1/Disable-Weapon-Controlls/README.md

 ## Dependencies
 - This script is standalone, the only you need to do is place the script to your resources folder and start.
 - Do not change the resource name, otherwise it may create bugs or console errors.

-## Purchase
-You can purchase this resource on our Tebex - https://source-universe.tebex.io/